Donna Campbell Smith is an author, freelance writer, and photographer. She has an AAS degree in equine tech and is a certified instructor.

-According to the report, "Genetic Analysis of the Feral Horse Populations of the Outer Banks" written by Gus Cothran, Ph.
+According to the report, "Genetic Analysis of the Feral Horse Populations of the Outer Banks," written by Gus Cothran, Ph.
 D. from the University of Kentucky, "Corolla herd has only 29 alleles, among the lowest number of any horse population."
-That means there is less genetic diversity among the Corolla group than any other group of horses.
+That means there is less genetic diversity among the Corolla group than in any other group of horses.
 Rather than being feral horses with a mixture of domestic breeds, "they are in effect "a breed unto themselves."
-This is probably due to their isolation and inbreeding, but when compared to other breeds the Corolla herd's DNA tests show they closely resemble the old Iberian horses.
+This is probably due to their isolation and inbreeding, but when compared to other breeds, the Corolla herd's DNA tests show they closely resemble the old Iberian horses.

 Townspeople organized the Corolla Wild Horse Fund and immediately put into action a carefully thought out management plan.
 They moved the herd to a less inhabited part of the islands where it is maintained at about sixty horses to protect the ecological balance of the area.
 It is also the job of the group to prevent horses from accessing the developed areas, and to relocate any "rogue" horses that stray back into town or other private sites.

 Another herd lives one hundred miles south of Corolla on Ocracoke Island.
-These horses no longer roam free, but are under the care and management of the National Park Service, since the island is part of the Cape Hatteras National Seashore.
+These horses no longer roam free but are under the care and management of the National Park Service since the island is part of the Cape Hatteras National Seashore.
 Tourists can safely "pony watch" from the observation tower next to the fenced pasture.
 Park rangers sometimes ride Banker horses while they are on beach patrol, after the tradition of the US Life-Saving Service surfmen of the 1800s.
-In fact, North Carolina's surfmen were the only ones in the country allowed to ride, rather than patrol on foot.
+In fact, North Carolina's surfmen were the only ones in the country allowed to ride rather than patrol on foot.
 This was because nearly everyone on the Outer Banks had their own Banker horse.
 They didn't cost the service anything, and the surfmen could do a better job on horseback.